 For a child or a spouse of a person who died, it is usually easy to prove that they are a distributee.
 All they need to do is provide a Marriage Certificate if a spouse or Birth Certificate if a child.
 It is relatively simple for a sibling as well.
 But for someone who is a cousin or a niece or nephew, the process can be more complicated.
 An affidavit of family tree will be required.
 If a relative cannot be found, the Surrogate’s Court will require a report which outlines the due diligence that the existing distributees applied in finding other ones.
 If there is a disagreement over who the distributes are, or if the distribution is unclear, then a New York kinship proceeding would ensue, whereby the court determines the relationship of each person who claims to be a distributee.

-My name is Albert Goodwin, and I have been practicing estate law in New York for over a decade.
+My name is Albert Goodwin, I am a New York estate, guardianship, wills, trust and probate lawyer with over a decade of experience.
 If you are need legal representation in an estate, you can give me a call at (212) 233-1233.

 Submit your review